rashadkhan97/Peformance-Testing-Using-JMeter/README.md

 ### Generated HTML report for Stress Test
 ![image](https://github.com/user-attachments/assets/c2a569b1-63bf-435f-97cf-d2a8e94a76fc)

-Since this is a public server, while I was continuously doing stress testing, the server behaved unexpectedly, and I couldn't execute stress tests properly.
-Whenever I increase the number of users above 4000, it suddenly shows an error rate of 0%, and after 10000 users, it shows  an error rate of above 1%.
+Since this is a public server, while I was doing stress testing, the server behaved unexpectedly, and I couldn't execute stress tests properly.
+Whenever I increase the number of users above 4000, it suddenly shows an error rate of 0%, and after 10000 users, it shows  an error rate above 1%.
 So for me finding a bottleneck becomes very difficult and I need to consider the bottleneck point at 4000 users with an error rate of 0.03%.

 ### Generated HTML report for DMoney Jmeter Collection Test